 - Module 12: Accepting, adapting and adjusting

-The one-to-one course typically costs £450 and includes everything you need to develop the skills of mindfulness.
+The one-to-one live online course typically costs £450 as 6×1-hour sessions, and £495 as 12×30-minute sessions, and includes everything you need to develop the skills of mindfulness to enhance your performance as an athlete.
+Get in touch for team pricing.

 Are there ID requirements or an age limit to attend a course?